THOVEN - Music Education Platform

 • Contribute guest posts to music blogs or local publications.

-• Offer free resources (e.g., "Practice Checklist for Beginners") in exchange for email sign-ups.
+• Offer free resources (e.g., "Practice Checklist for Beginners") to attract new families.

-• Google Business Profile – Free local listing to get discovered.
+• Google Business Profile – Free local listing to get discovered on Maps and Search.

 • Canva – Free design tool for flyers and social media posts.